Francesco-Sovrano/GPAI-sensitivity-to-cognitive-bias-in-software-engineering/README.md

-# On the Sensitivity of General Purpose AI to Harmful Cognitive Bias in Software Engineering Tasks
+# Evaluating and Mitigating Prompt-Induced Cognitive Biases in General-Purpose AI for Software Engineering

-Welcome to the replication package for the ICSE 2025 paper titled "On the Sensitivity of General Purpose AI to Cognitive Bias in Software Engineering Tasks".
+Welcome to the replication package for the ICSE 2025 paper titled "Evaluating and Mitigating Prompt-Induced Cognitive Biases in General-Purpose AI for Software Engineering".

 ## Abstract